huypn12/bmk-cp/README.md

-C header-only libraries for competitive programming.
+Code snippets and header-only libraries in C for competitive programming.